 The thought of getting all hot and sweaty and going for a jog, doesn’t really set my fires alight.
-So I’m constantly trying to trick myself into getting the exercise I know I should be doing.
+I’m constantly trying to trick myself into getting the exercise I know I should be doing.
 How to stay fit and healthy and get fit at home are my main priorities on a daily basis.

 So without further ado, here are some of the ways I try to get my daily dozen, fitness tips and simple ways for you to get in good shape or stay in good shape without trying too hard, or stressing out about it.

 Walking (and talking maybe!)